-The new Executive Order issued on June 20 prevents further family separation, but only after tremendous harm to these families and children, and it remains to be seen whether all the families that have been separated can be reunited.
+The new Executive Order issued on June 20th, 2018 prevents further family separation, but only after tremendous harm to these families and children has already been done, and it remains to be seen whether all the families that have been separated can be reunited.
 Furthermore, the executive order continues the zero-tolerance policy of prosecuting and detaining immigrants – the source of the crisis on the border – amending only that now children are allowed to be detained with their parents.
 The intention is to allow children to be detained indefinitely, which is currently prevented by the Flores agreement which prevents migrant children from being detained for more than 20 days.

 This week’s Supreme Court ruling to reinstate the third iteration of the Muslim Ban is also the most recent example of the Trump administration’s attack on immigrants and Muslims in particular.
-The ruling reinstates travel bans from 7 countries, including 5 Muslim-majority countries.
-It is deeply troubling and discouraging to know the ban upheld despite being motivated by prejudice and discrimination against Muslims, and we are concerned with the precedent this establishes for further anti-immigrant rhetoric, hate, and policies.
+The ruling reinstates travel bans from seven countries, including five Muslim-majority countries.
+It is deeply troubling and discouraging to know the ban was upheld despite being motivated by prejudice and discrimination against Muslims, and we are concerned with the precedent this establishes for further anti-immigrant rhetoric, hate, and policies.

 SAAPRI condemns the Trump Administration’s zero-tolerance policy, Muslim Ban, and the anti-immigrant values that undergird these policies.
 We must all come together to oppose these attacks on our communities and on the inclusive American society that we wish to achieve.
 We urge you to demand that your elected officials take action on these issues and to not give-in to any anti-immigrant policies being proposed for immigration reform.
-Now, more than ever, we need your support!
 Together, we must resist and forge a new vision that strengthens the value of all our families and communities.